devteam418/myteslamate/README.md

 * Download and install [Terraform](https://developer.hashicorp.com/terraform/downloads) in version **1.6.1**.

-> If you download another version, change the `/code/version.tf` file and the `required_version = "1.6.1"` attribute accordingly to you version.
+> If you download another version, change the `/code/version.tf` file and the `required_version = "1.6.1"` attribute accordingly.

 * Clone our repository :